cchelton/react-gallery/README.md

 ## Installation

+1. Create a database named `react_gallery_app`
+1. Run the create table query in [database.sql](./database.sql)
 1. Navigate to react-gallery directory with your terminal
-2. Run `npm install` in the terminal
+1. Run `npm install` in the terminal
-3. Run `npm run server` in your terminal
+1. Run `npm run server` in your terminal
-4. Run `npm run client` in your terminal
+1. Run `npm run client` in your terminal
-5. Or run `npm start` to pack and run a production build
+1. Or run `npm start` to pack and run a production build

 ## Usage